 Dr. Shahinaz Gadalla earned her medical degree from Ain Shams University School of Medicine in Cairo, Egypt, and an M.S. and a Ph.D. in epidemiology from the University of Maryland, Baltimore.
-She joined the Clinical Genetics Branch within the NCI Division of Cancer Epidemiology and Genetics as a Cancer Prevention Fellow in 2008, and was promoted to a Staff Scientist in 2011 and was appointed as a Tenure-Track Investigator in 2014 through the NIH Earl Stadtman Investigator program.
+She joined the Clinical Genetics Branch as a Cancer Prevention Fellow in 2008, was promoted to staff scientist in 2011, and appointed to tenure track through the NIH Earl Stadtman Investigator program.
 She was awarded NIH scientific tenure and appointed senior investigator in 2022.

 Dr. Gadalla’s research interests focus on identifying and characterizing individuals at high risk of developing cancer and discovering predictive and prognostic biomarkers that may guide therapeutic decisions for those patients.

 Myotonic Dystrophy (DM) is an inherited disorder that represents the most common type of adult-onset muscular dystrophy group of diseases.
 In 2011, Dr. Gadalla and colleagues were the first to report epidemiological evidence of excess cancer risk in DM patients.
 She analyzed data from population registries in Sweden and Denmark and observed a high risk of endometrial, ovarian, brain, and colon cancer among DM patients.
 This work identified DM as a new cancer susceptibility syndrome.
 Her ongoing DM research aims at understanding the clinical correlates, risk factors, and molecular mechanisms behind cancer susceptibility in DM.

 Molecular Predictors of Outcomes after Hematopoietic Cell Transplantation